Marjane Satrapi: Early life

 Although Satrapi's parents encouraged her to be strong-willed and defend her rights, they grew concerned for her safety.
-In her teens by this time, she was skirting trouble with police for disregarding modesty codes and buying music banned by the regime.
+In her teens, she skirted trouble with police for disregarding modesty codes and buying music banned by the regime.

-They arranged for her to live with a family friend, Zozo, to study abroad, and in 1983, at age fourteen, she arrived in Vienna, Austria, to attend the Lycée Français de Vienne.
-She stayed in Vienna through her high school years, often moving from one residence to another as situations changed, and sometimes stayed at friends' homes.
-Eventually, she was homeless and lived on the streets for three months, until she was hospitalized for an almost deadly bout of bronchitis.
-Upon recovery, she returned to Iran.
-She studied visual communication, eventually obtaining a master's degree from Islamic Azad University in Tehran.
+When Satrapi was 14, her parents arranged for her to live with a family friend to study abroad, and in 1983 she arrived in Vienna, Austria, to attend the Lycée Français de Vienne.
+She stayed in Vienna through her secondary school years, often moving from one residence to another and sometimes staying at friends' homes.
+Feeling like an outsider even among friends, Satrapi turned to drugs and struggled academically after a breakup.
+Eventually, she became homeless and lived on the streets for three months, until she was hospitalized for a near-fatal bout of bronchitis.
+Despite the hardships, in Austria she began to embrace and take pride in her Iranian heritage.

+Upon recovery, she returned to Iran and studied visual communication, obtaining a master's degree from Islamic Azad University in Tehran.
+During this time, the Guardians of the Revolution took complete control.
-Satrapi then married Reza, a veteran of the Iran–Iraq War, when she was 21, whom she later divorced.
-She then moved to Strasbourg, France, to study at the Haute école des arts du Rhin (HEAR).
-Her parents told her that Iran was no longer the place for her, and encouraged her to stay in Europe permanently.

-Satrapi was married to Swedish national Mattias Ripa until his death.
-She lives in Paris.
-Apart from her native language, Persian, she speaks French, English, Swedish, German, and Italian.
+When she was 21, Satrapi married a veteran of the Iran–Iraq War named Reza, whom she divorced after five years.
+After the divorce, she moved to Strasbourg, France, to study at the Haute école des arts du Rhin (HEAR).
+Her parents encouraged her to stay in Europe permanently.
+Along with her native language, Farsi, she spoke five European languages: French, English, Swedish, German, and Italian.

 Career

-Graphic novel
+Comics

+Satrapi became famous worldwide for her autobiographical comic books, originally published in French in four parts from 2000 to 2003 and in English in two parts in 2003 and 2004, respectively, as Persepolis and Persepolis 2.
+They depict her childhood in Iran and adolescence in Europe following the Iranian revolution.